 To mark the 50th birthday palace released some candid videos of the royal family behind the doors.
 It was a nice gesture on behalf of King Felipe and Queen Letizia to show the glimpse of their regular life to the public.

 Queen Letizia of Spain today had a busy schedule.
 She received two audiences at the Palace of La Zarzuela in Madrid.
 In the morning, Queen met with the representation of the Spain Patient Forum who informed her about her objectives and activities, especially about Disease-Related Malnutrition (DRE).

 The entity was established in 2004 with the aim of defending the rights of patients, their families, caregivers or volunteers.
 In this meeting, in addition to the objectives and activities of the entity, Malnutrition Related to Disease (DRE) was treated; a health problem of high prevalence and high costs.
 It affects some 30 million people in Europe and entails an associated cost of around 170,000 million Euros per year.

 Later on, Queen received audience from the Federation of Deafblind Associations of Spain created in 2012 with the objectives of representing and defending the rights and interests before the Administrations and other public institutions and deprived of deafblind people.

-For the day, once again Queen Letizia chose a very chic and elegant look in earthly tones.
+For the day, once again Queen Letizia wore a very chic and elegant look in earthy tones.

 She wore Hugo Boss taupe culottes with knotted belt detail at the waist.

-Letizia paired the outfit with white silky pleated blouse.
+Letizia paired the outfit with a white silky pleated blouse.
 The label of the blouse is unknown.